 Are you planning on applying for a Trinidad & Tobago passport?
 One of the first things you have to do is to make sure that you have everything necessary for a successful application process.
 That includes a set of 2 passport photos, and iVisa Photos is here to help with that.
 If you take your picture at home, we can make sure that you end up with government-compliant passport photos.

-- Required photo size: 41 mm in height and 31 mm in width
+- Required photo size: 5.3 cm in height and 4.3 cm in width

 - The submitted photos must be in color